Phillip Prodger: Research

-Prodger's primary area of expertise is in European and American art from the nineteenth century to the present.
-He has published extensively on topics in the history of photography and art/science interactions.
-Much of his work centers on the rise of photographic vision and its effect on modern logic systems.
+Prodger's primary area of expertise is in prints, drawings, and photographs, especially European and American photography from the nineteenth century to the present.
+He has published extensively on topics in the history of photography, facial expression, and interactions between photography and other media.
+Much of his work centers on the rise of photographic vision.

-Prodger has devoted much research to the so-called ‘second invention’ of photography, when wet-plate collodion supplanted Daguerreian and paper negative technologies in the 1850s-70s.
+Prodger has devoted much of his research to the so-called 'second invention' of photography, when wet-plate collodion supplanted Daguerreian and paper negative technologies in the 1850s-70s.
 During this time, it became possible to record things occurring too rapidly to be seen with the naked eye.
-This is the central theme of three of Prodger's books—Time Stands Still (Oxford, 2003), which analyses the work of Eadweard Muybridge in relation to contemporaneous motion photography; Darwin’s Camera (Oxford, 2009), which examines Charles Darwin’s interest in recording facial expressions as they occur; and Victorian Giants (National Portrait Gallery, 2018), which connects the drive for instantaneity in pictures with the rise of art photography in Britain.
-Prodger coined the term ‘instantaneous photography movement’ to describe the mania for taking photographs of rapidly occurring action in the mid- to late nineteenth century.
+This is the central theme of three of Prodger's books—Time Stands Still (Oxford, 2003), which analyses the work of Eadweard Muybridge in relation to contemporaneous motion photography; Darwin's Camera (Oxford, 2009), which examines Charles Darwin's interest in recording facial expressions as they occur; and Victorian Giants (National Portrait Gallery, 2018), which connects the drive for instantaneity in pictures with the rise of art photography in Britain.
+Prodger coined the term 'instantaneous photography movement' to describe the mania for taking photographs of rapidly occurring action in the mid- to late nineteenth century.

 Prodger has also written extensively about Modern photography.
 He is the author of a series, so far including three books (one with Terence Pepper), on Edwardian photographer Emil Otto Hoppé, produced in collaboration with Graham Howe and the E.O.
 Hoppé Estate in Pasadena, California.
 He is also an author or co-author of books on Ansel Adams, Ernst Haas, and the partnership between Man Ray and Lee Miller.

 In contemporary art, Prodger has written monographs on William Eggleston, Martin Parr, and Jerry Uelsmann.
 He has also written short texts for monographs by Anderson & Low, Katharine Cooper, Harold Feinstein, Sharon Harper, Anna Kuperberg, Yann Mingard, Suzanne Opton, Paul Outerbridge, Anne Rearick, and Joni Sternbach.